-Egg white breakfast bake with sweet potato and spinach is simple to make, colorful, and the perfect make-ahead breakfast!
+Egg white breakfast bake with sweet potato and spinach is easy to make, nutritious, and the perfect make-ahead breakfast!

 “Eat your breakfast!”

 Since mornings tend to be on the hectic side, I’ve found it extremely helpful to prep healthy breakfasts on the weekends and keep them in the fridge.
 When all that is required is a simple reheating, it’s much easier to make that breakfast happen.
-Ben loves it when there is something he can grab before work, too.
-Keeps him out of that McDonald’s drive-thru line, ya know?
+(Be sure to check out my list of 23+ easy breakfast recipes for more ideas).

 Tools used for this recipe: